devdineshw/killercoda-scenarios/WSO2-APIM-4.2.0/APIM-4.2.0-Advanced-Lab01_WSO2-IS-as-KM/step6/step6.md

   {{TRAFFIC_HOST1_80}}/publisher

-- Go to the Developer Portal and open the default application See the key manager configuration. try generating a token
+- Go to the Developer Portal. open the DefaultApplication and see the key manager configuration. try generating a token

+  {{TRAFFIC_HOST1_80}}/devportal

+- Go to the admin portal and check the keymanager configurations

+  {{TRAFFIC_HOST1_80}}/admin